stana/django-gentype/README.md

 django-gentype
 ==============

+(NOTE: This tries to achieve something similar to django-polymorphic.
+Probably better off using django-polymorphic.)

 Generic django model to be extended by a concrete model.
 A one-to-one between generic and concrete model.
 Generic object holds reference to concrete object.